dsinecos/go-concurrency-patterns/README.md

 7. Add documentation
     1. Completed - To `chanutil` pkg using `docco` [Website](http://ashkenas.com/docco/)
-    2. Add steps to generate documentation in `Readme.md` using `docco`
+    2. Completed - Add steps to generate documentation in `Readme.md` using `docco`
+    3. Add a script to automate documentation generation and following steps

 8. Write tests for the `chanutil` pkg

+## Steps to update Documentation

+At project root run

+`docco ./chanutil/chanutil.go`

+This will create the documentation using comments in the source code and publish to `./docs` folder.

+To allow netlify to host the site make the following changes

+1. Move `./docs/chanutil/chanutil.html` to `./docs/chanutil.html`

+2. Rename `./docs/chanutil.html` to `./docs/index.html`

+3. Open `./docs/index.html` and update file location for loading CSS

+4. Commit the changes and push to github